-The Unified Development Ordinance (UDO) is a citywide effort aimed at updating the policies and regulations that guide growth and development in Charlotte.The Charlotte UDO Project will help us better preserve, strengthen, and protect the patterns of development that define the character of the City of Charlotte, direct investment to targeted growth areas, and create new opportunities for economic development, helping to make the City a more sustainable, livable and business-friendly community.
+The Unified Development Ordinance (UDO) is a citywide effort aimed at updating the regulations that guide growth and development in Charlotte.The Charlotte UDO Project will help us better preserve, strengthen, and protect the patterns of development that define the character of the City of Charlotte, direct investment to targeted growth areas, and create new opportunities for economic development, helping to make the City a more sustainable, livable and business-friendly community.

 The UDO will be the primary tool to implement Charlotte’s plans and policies through development regulation and will combine multiple development ordinances, including the Zoning Ordinance, into one set of regulations.